 New IPO Routes for Tech Companies

-The IPO market experienced something of a resurgence in 2020 as the stock market reached new peaks.
-The tides turned in 2022, however, as the number of IPOs fell considerably, largely due to rising interest rates, inflation, and shaky economic sentiment.
+The IPO market experienced something of a resurgence in 2020 and 2021 as the stock market reached new peaks.
+The tide turned in 2022 and 2023, however, as the number of IPOs fell considerably, largely due to rising interest rates, inflation, and shaky economic sentiment.

-For tech companies that have decided to go public in recent years, though, many have taken to experimenting with alternatives to the traditional IPO.
+For some tech companies that have decided to go public in recent years, many have tried alternatives to the traditional IPO.

 SPACs, or special purpose acquisition vehicles (or special purpose acquisition companies), have proven to be one effective method for some companies.
 Also known as blank-check companies, SPACs use the IPO process to raise money and then look for companies to merge with.
 They often have a two-year time horizon to find an acquisition.